microprediction/entityidentity/PLACES_IMPLEMENTATION_SUMMARY.md

 Successfully implemented the Places module following IMPLEMENTATION_PLAN.md section B.4 (Places API).
 The module provides deterministic entity resolution for admin1-level administrative divisions (states, provinces, regions) globally using GeoNames as the authoritative data source.

-## Implementation Status: ✅ Complete
+## Implementation Status: ✅ Complete & Verified

-All requirements from IMPLEMENTATION_PLAN.md section B.4 have been implemented.
+All requirements from IMPLEMENTATION_PLAN.md section B.4 have been implemented and the database has been successfully built.

+**Database Stats (Verified):**
+- 3,864 admin1 regions
+- 228 countries covered
+- 313 KB Parquet file
+- 2,012 places with aliases (52%)
+- 100% attribution compliance

 ## Components Implemented